hritikpatidar/React-JavaScript-interview-questions/JAVASCRIPT.md

 ## Question 1:  What is JavaScript?
-**Answer:** JavaScript is a high-level, interpreted, dynamically typed programming language mainly used to create interactive and dynamic web applications.
+**Answer:** JavaScript is a synchronous signle-threaded language. this is a high-level, interpreted, dynamically typed programming language mainly used to create interactive and dynamic web applications.
 It runs on the client-side in browsers and also on the server-side using Node.js.

 ###  Key Points:
 - JavaScript is single-threaded but handles async operations using the event loop..